The day you became twice as productive.

 How to hire a VA

-Today, I am going to share with you the entire process that we used to help Dan, step by step.
+Today, I am going to share with you the entire process, step by step.

 Let’s get started.

 Step 1: Understanding your requirements.